DmitryYurov/Sandbox/README.md

 # Sandbox

-* web_bornagain - a stub for BornAgain website.
+* web_bornagain - a stub for BornAgain remote execution web-interface.